However, there’s still a lot we don’t know about the safety and effectiveness of cannabis in treating symptoms of fibromyalgia.

 - impaired memory

-Research into the long-term risks associated with daily or near-daily marijuana use is still in progress.
-Some potential risks of long-term marijuana use include:
+Research into the long-term risks associated with daily or near-daily cannabis use is still in progress.

-- CBD or low-THC marijuana is legal, sometimes with restrictions.
+- CBD or low-THC cannabis is legal, sometimes with restrictions.

-Many state-based medical marijuana and CBD programs specify which health conditions qualify for therapeutic use.
+Many state-based medical cannabis and CBD programs specify which health conditions qualify for therapeutic use.

 For instance, in some states, CBD is only legal when used to treat epilepsy.
-In other states, CBD or low-THC marijuana products are permitted with a doctor’s prescription.
+In other states, CBD or low-THC cannabis products are permitted with a doctor’s prescription.

-If medical marijuana is legal in your state or country, you’ll need to find out what your local requirements are.
+If medical cannabis is legal in your state or country, you’ll need to find out what your local requirements are.

 In the United States, requirements vary significantly from one state to another.

-Specifically, you’ll need to find out if having fibromyalgia qualifies you for medical marijuana.
+Specifically, you’ll need to find out if having fibromyalgia qualifies you for medical cannabis.
 This information should be available on your state’s health services website.
 If it isn’t, call and ask.

-If you do qualify for medical marijuana, you might have to apply for a medical marijuana card.
+If you do qualify for medical cannabis, you might have to apply for a medical marijuana card.

 To apply, you’ll be asked to provide documentation of your condition in the form of medical or other records.
 You’ll also need a prescription from a doctor.
 In addition, you might need to submit proof of your identity, such as a passport or driver’s license.

-Depending on where you live, it might not be possible to obtain marijuana legally.
-If marijuana isn’t legal in your state, you shouldn’t try to obtain it illegally.
+Depending on where you live, it might not be possible to obtain cannabis legally.
+If cannabis isn’t legal in your state, you shouldn’t try to obtain it illegally.

 Additional nonmedical treatments are available for fibromyalgia.
 Here are some lifestyle changes and alternative therapies that you can try: